 Also, in 2011 Mexico reached an agreement with Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua to integrate into one instrument the three agreements entered between the parties, to facilitate the commercial integration of the region.

-To what extent do you expect that Brexit would affect trade between your country and the United Kingdom and the European Union?
-Are there any plans for your country to negotiate a bilateral trade agreement with the UK?
+To what extent do you expect that Brexit will affect trade between your country and the United Kingdom and the European Union?
+Is your country negotiating or planning to negotiate a bilateral trade agreement with the UK?